Top 5 Travel Photography Tips

 Whether you wish to capture images of your newly-made acquaintances, or are simply looking for some local scoop on the best photography spots, interacting with strangers can open up a whole lot of opportunities for you.

 Try communicating with them in a language they understand.
-No, we aren’t referring to their local language, but the language of smile!
+No, we aren’t referring to their local language, but the language of smiles!
 A smile can go a long way in easing things up and building an instant connection with people in a foreign place.

 Don’t Try too Hard